Marietas/Bikesharing/README.md

 ## Project Overview

 The goal of this study is to come up with a plan that will provide data to investors to fund a bike-sharing service.
-The analysis was performed considering the New York Citi Bike data.
+The analise was performed considering the New York Citi Bike data.
 The data was evaluated on Tableau to explore the viability of a bike-sharing business.
-The given dataset overall  provides biking period patterns and the relationships between gender and common biking times.
+The given dataset overall  provide biking period patterns and the relationships between gender and common biking times.

 ## Resource